 The Starbucks iced americano is served in a tall, grande, or venti.
 A tall is $2.65, a grande $2.95, and a venti, $3.95, with the price increasing because the volume of espresso increases as they get bigger.

 Starbucks make great iced coffee, and the quality of the ground coffee bean they use means that both these drinks are smooth and easy to drink.
 They work well with extra milk or flavors, and either will give you a big caffeine kick in the morning.

 The Americano coffee can taste bitter from the coffee beans inside.
 The espresso is going to provide a bitter taste, which can sometimes be more hidden in a hot coffee than a cold one.
 Add in some sugar or artificial sweetener if you find that the iced Americano coffee is too bitter for your tastes.

-What is the difference between the nitro cold brew vs. Americano?
+What is the difference between the nitro cold brew vs iced Americano?

 The biggest difference you will find between these two is the texture.
 Nitro is basically a cold coffee that will have an odorless and colorless nitrogen gas added to it.
-This results in a coffee that has a richer and smoother taste attached to it.
+This results in an iced coffee that has a richer and smoother taste attached to it.

 Are Americano coffees bad for you?

 For most people, an Americano coffee will not be bad for you to drink each day.
 However, you do need to watch how you react to caffeine.
 Since there are two shots of espresso in it, if you have a caffeine sensitivity, you should avoid drinking this often.
 As for your diet or health, the Americano coffee will not add to your calorie intake unless you add a lot of creamer or milk to it.

 Cold-brew and Americano coffees have some key differences, but they are both great options to choose for your morning cup of iced coffee.
 They both bring some unique flavors, and you'll get a great caffeine boost whether you order yours from Starbucks or use your own espresso machine.